Making Friends With Anger, 2019, TBA. 11.00-6.30, North London, NW1 1BN. Please Register Interest By Mailing

 Who is this for?
 Anyone wanting to be more at ease around this powerful emotion, and it’s impact on our bodies, health and relationships, both in and out of the bedroom.

 Regular Price: £120

 The concessionary price is for those who earn less, otherwise please choose the regular price.
-TO BOOK, go to the PayPal link at the bottom of this page.
+TO BOOK, go to the PayPal link a few lines below.